Compulsory fire service: Singapore

 In Singapore the National Service is a statutory requirement for all male Singaporean citizens and second-generation permanent residents to undergo a period of compulsory service in the uniformed services.
 Depending on physical and medical fitness, they serve a two-year period as National Servicemen Full-time (NSFs), either in the Singapore Armed Forces (SAF), the Singapore Police Force (SPF) or the Singapore Civil Defence Force (SCDF), which provides fire-fighting and EMS services in Singapore.

 Switzerland

 Form of organization of the Militia Fire Brigades

 In Switzerland, it is common for compulsory fire service duty to be required of both men and women, whether or not they are Swiss.
 Most fire services in Switzerland are so called Militia Fire Brigades (Miliz-Feuerwehr).
 Militia firefighters normally pursue other professions, and have active duty only during exercises and missions.
-In the case of an emergency, the first response is completed by a group of specially-trained police officers.
-The militia fire brigade arrives as soon as possible.
 In special situations (major events, demonstrations, etc.) the fire brigade provides a standby service.
 Currently 95,000 people serve as firefighters in 1,500 fire brigades (Feuerwehrkorps); 92% are men.
 Only 1,200 of the 95,000 are professional firefighters, organised as plant fire brigades or a unit of a larger city.